Forgiveness is Something We Already Have

 Bible Study Tip

-When reading a passage in the Bible it is always important to understand the grammar.
+When reading a passage in the Bible it is always important to be aware of the grammar in context.
 When it comes to salvation passages the grammar is always “Past Perfect Tense”; had, has, have been.
 The PAST PERFECT TENSE indicates that an action was completed (finished or “perfected”) at some point in the past before something else happened.

 Christ Died for All Mankind’s Sin, Once